chaitanybhardwaj97/Black-hole-simulation-on-AD-HOC-network/README.md

 # Black-hole-detection-in-AD-HOC-NETWORK
-# Title- Simulation of Black Hole attacks in Wireless AODV (Ad-Hoc On-demand Distance Vector) routing protocol
+## Title:-Simulation of Black Hole attacks in Wireless AODV (Ad-Hoc On-demand Distance Vector) routing protocol

-# Problem Statement- One of the most common attacks on the routing protocols now a days- Black Hole attack.
+## Problem Statement- One of the most common attacks on the routing protocols now a days- Black Hole attack.
 To simulate a network with a malicious node(known as Black Hole) as to how the network functions under the situation of an attack.

 Motivation- In today’s world, what is the most important need in the creation and maintenance of an Ad-hoc network?
 Safety it is!
 Along with fast and efficient network data transfer, making sure of the safety and reliability of data transfer is as important.
 Various kinds of attacks exist like
 •	Passive Eavesdropping
 •	Selective Existence (Selfish Nodes)